IvoRe/frontpage/README.md

 ];
 ~~~

-The frontpage will be accessible via `index.php?r=frontpage', and will open with a default make-up and images.
+The frontpage will be accessible via `index.php?r=frontpage`, and will open with a default make-up and images.

 Customize the frontpage by copying the `@frontpage\defaults` directory to where you like.
 Below, we assume that your copy can be reached via `@app/myfrontpage`.
 Change `sections.php` and `views/*` to taste.
 Make the frontpage refer to your changed files by configuring the Yii config as follows: